 How does the designated index differ from a relevant broad market index?

-benchmarks are indexes to

-measure whether

-that they promote.

-characteristics
+Not applicable.

-the financial product attains the
+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.

 Where can the methodology used for the calculation of the designated index be found?